-Ultimately, it’s the type of fish you want to have that determines the size of the tank and the water conditions you’ll need to establish before adding any fish.
+Ultimately, it’s the type of fish you want to have that determines the size of the tank and the water conditions and water hardness you’ll need to establish before adding any fish.

 Tank size is important for the type of equipment you’ll need.
 It’s also useful for determining additional pieces you’ll want to add to the aquarium like plants or driftwood.
 You can see various tanks and stands on our dedicated page – Fish Tanks and Stands.

 When you have a good general idea of the various species of fish you want to keep, it’s time to start looking at fish tanks.
 Some get this reversed.
 If you think things through at the planning stage, it’s a whole lot easier.

 If you know the aquarium dimensions input them into our aquarium calculator here to confirm the size of the tank – so you know how much water it will hold, this will help you work out the fish types and filter sizes etc.